Computer-Aided Machining (CAMM)

 CAMM 215, ADVANCED CNC MILLING MACHINES 3 (6)

 Covers advanced CNC programming techniques for mills or machining centers.
-Topics include set-up, operation, and maintenance of the machines as well as 4th-axis programming, parametric programming and introduction to Computer-Aided Machining (CAM) techniques for machining centers.
+Topics include set-up, operation, up to 4th-axis programming, parametric programming, and introduction to Computer-Aided Machining (CAM) techniques for machining centers.
 Laboratory required.
 (A special fee will be assessed.)

 Course Entry Requirement(s): Prerequisite: CAMM 111; Course placement policy: Grade of C or higher in MTHM 033 or satisfactory placement assessment score in mathematics